 The End of the American Empire

 Here are excerpts from two articles on the end of American Empire.
-In this election year, we should begin to pay attention.
+We should begin to pay attention.
 The Democratic and Republican parties have never before been in such agreement about our having become the aggressor: exporting terror, munitions and wars in unprovoked attacks on smaller and less powerful nations.
 This surrender to corporate wars of aggression for extraction, exploitation and extortion will mark the end of the American empire.

 Hillary Clinton and Donald Trump were both reading from the same page.
 They advocated eight more years of simultaneous and expanding wars, thousands of avoidable drones and more troubling presidential assassinations.
 Now that murder without trial the new American “justice, ” we have created millions of new enemies and are demonstrably less secure.

 This house of cards will fall.